DevonOsh/de-ice/README.md

 ## Usage

 ### PhoneGap CLI
+	With companion app from root of app

-    $ phonegap serve from root of application
+    $ phonegap serve

+    In simulator

+    $ phonegap run ios

 ### Desktop